 Aerogel is almost all air: millions of tiny cells filled with air.
 This makes aerogel an excellent insulator.
-Aerogel produced in laboratory can have an R-value of up to R-30 per inch. — 10 times greater than fiberglass insulation.
-Aerogel now in commercial production has much lower R-value, about R-10 per inch. — still higher than any other form of insulation other than a pure vacuum (R-45/in).
+Aerogel produced in a laboratory setting can have an R-value of up to R-30 per inch. — 10 times greater than fiberglass insulation.
+Aerogel now in commercial production has a much lower R-value, about R-10 per inch. — still higher than any other form of insulation other than a pure vacuum (R-45/in).

 It would be a great insulator in windows if it were transparent.
 It's not.
-It's translucent, but not transparent.
+It's translucent but not transparent.
 And, while silicon aerogel is used in premium skylights, it is not yet suitable where clear viewing is needed.

 It's also very expensive.
 Its production is slow and costly, although recent advances in production methods will probably bring the cost down soon.

-Aspen Aerogel has already produced a modified aerogel that in thickness of 1/2" or less is as transparent as ordinary window glass, but it's still in the largely experimental stage.
+There is little question that eventually researchers will come up with a transparent aerogel — they're pretty close now.
+In fact, a company called Aspen Aerogel has already produced a modified aerogel that in thickness of 1/2" or less is as transparent as ordinary window glass, but it's still in the largely experimental stage.

 This could make windows net heat sources in winter.
 Most house windows would take in more heat from solar radiation than they would lose.
 Large window walls eventually could be a building's primary source of heat.

-Initially aerogel windows will be very expensive, but, like early LCD television screens, the price will come down fairly quickly as new production methods come on line and competition intensifies.
+Initially, aerogel windows will be very expensive, but, like early LCD television screens, the price will come down fairly quickly as new production methods come online and competition intensifies.

 But, don't look for it in your neighborhood window store.
 It won't be there for a few years yet.

-Air Infiltration and Exfiltration
+Air Infiltration & Exfiltration